The best substitutes for BEST Rum Extract are Vanilla Extract, Bourbon, Plain Rum, Coconut Rum, and Tequila.

 Many people prefer coconut rum to traditional rum because it has a milder flavor and is less likely to cause hangovers.

-For this reason, it is often used as a substitute for rum extract in baking and other recipes.
+For this reason, it is often used as a substitute for rum - or consider shredded coconut swap options for recipes when a non-alcoholic coconut note is needed.

 5 - Tequila